ka215/cdbt/readme.txt

 9. The legacy version of the plugin is possible to get from [here](https://downloads.wordpress.org/plugin/custom-database-tables.1.1.15.zip).

 == Changelog ==

+= 2.0.10 =
+* Revised some of the source text (translation original text).
+* Fixed a bug that could not open "Messages" option when the debug mode is OFF.

 = 2.0.9 =
 * Added new feature of option that can overwrite notification messages.